omar-abdelgawad/fault-diag-svm/README.md

 # fault-diag-svm
-This repository contains a primitive analysis of vibration data from bearings that have two types of faults while building an svm for classification.
+This repository contains a primitive analysis of vibration data from bearings that have two types of faults while building an svm for classification.\
+Continue description here.\